 15. Neon Gods (Dark Olympus)

-It is a romance book about Hades and Persephone.
+This is a romance book about Hades and Persephone.
 I love books that are retellings of Hades and Persephone’s modern retelling stories.
 The story set Olympus as the United States!
 The fact that Hades and Persephone didn’t know about the underworld.
-Also, they didn’t know what was on the other side of the river Styx was.
+Also, they didn’t know what was on the other side of the river Styx.
 So it was bizarre to me.

 There is nothing in this book that you can learn from, but It’s only learning about the ancient world.
-Also, there is a wrong reference in this, and it is my personal opinion as a historian.
+Also, there is a wrong reference in this; it is my opinion as a historian.
 Try this one if you want to read Greek mythology retelling with romance.

 Author: Katee Robert